TBD54566975/rusty-rollercoaster/README.md

 It would be nice to write the above functionality in a single language and use it in all the languages we're targeting.

-It's going to be a rollercoaster of emotions.
+It's going to be a rollercoaster of emotions 🎢 .
 Will take it one incremental step at a time.

 # TODOs